Alaska suspect shoots officer, flees in police car

 (CNN)A suspect shot a Fairbanks, Alaska, police officer multiple times and then fled in his patrol car early Sunday.

-The officer, who was not identified, sustained serious injuries and was transported to Anchorage for treatment, according to the Fairbanks Police Department.
+Sgt.
+Allen Brandt sustained serious injuries and was transported to Anchorage for treatment where he was listed in stable condition, according to the Fairbanks Police Department.
+Brandt worked 11 years with the Fairbanks police.

 The suspect remains on the run, as police warned he was "considered armed and dangerous."